CDRT/docs/bios/settings/thinkcenter/network_setup.md

 <details><summary>Lenovo Cloud Services</summary>

-Whether to boot with `Lenovo Cloud` selected in boot menu to boot from Lenovo Cloud server directly.
+Whether `Lenovo Cloud` will be selected in boot menu, to boot from Lenovo Cloud server directly.

 1.  **Disabled** - Default.
 2. Enabled.